 This is where you need to get off, or on, after a long day of celebrations.

-Here below a map with all the best neighborhoods to stay, or visit, in the city if you are travelling with a family and kids, as a couple for a romantic and boutique stay, a weekend of nightlife and of course for the Oktoberfest and the famous Christmas markets.
+Here below is a map with all the best neighbourhoods to stay, or visit, in the city if you are travelling with a family and kids, as a couple for a romantic and boutique stay, a weekend of nightlife and of course for the Oktoberfest and the famous Christmas markets.